Spenc3rB/uthp-tests/README.md

 > Then press enter to end the command loop.

 After this has run, please power cycle the UTHP (ensure the blue LED is completely off before powering it back on).
+If the UTHP doesn't have safe-shutdown yet (the blue LED turns off imediately), please run `sudo shutdown -h now` to power it off.

 ### 4. Run the tests